nikithad14/Scilab-control-system-toolbox-development-functions/uminus/uminus.md

 ## Calling Sequence
       sys = uminus(sys)
 ## Parameters
+      sys : LTI object
-      p (scalar): Number of rows in sys m (scaler) : Number of columns in sys
+      p (scalar): Number of rows in sys m (scalar) : Number of columns in sys
 ## Description
       The uminus function gives the unary minus of the LTI object.
       The number of arguments passed must be equal to 1.